3ric1ee/3ric1ee.github.io/_pages/about.md

 - *2017.09 - 2021.05*, **B.B.A. in Applied Economics**, The Chinese University of Hong Kong, Shenzhen.

 # 🎖 Grants and Awards
+- *2024.05-2026.05*,  HKUST Redbird Academic Excellence Award for Continuing PhD Students, The Hong Kong University of Science and Technology - HK$40,000
 - *2023.09*,  **Hong Kong PhD Fellowship Scheme (HKPFS)**, Hong Kong Research Grants Council (RGC) - HK$1,500,000
 - *2023.09*,  HKUST RedBird PhD Award, The Hong Kong University of Science and Technology - HK$40,000
 - *2021.09-2023.07*,  Academic Excellence Scholarship (GPA 4.094/4.300), The Hong Kong University of Science and Technology - HK$40,000